Version 2 - Updated August 1st, 2020

 - Opportunity: If the request leads to a successful relationship dynamic, the entrepreneur presents an opportunity for the advisor to engage more formally with the business without discussing compensation.

-With just a signature and a checkbox on the FAST agreement, entrepreneurs and advisors can now agree in minutes on how to work together, on what to accomplish, and on the right amount of equity compensation.
 There are three levels of company maturity that influence the equity compensation: idea, startup, or growth.
 There are also three levels of engagement for an advisor that also influence the compensation: standard, strategic, or expert.
 So, for example, if an advisor provides an early-stage startup with an expert level of help by meeting with the team monthly, recruiting some talent, and taking a customer call, then that advisor will earn 1% of the company in the form of restricted stock or options vesting over a two year time period; while a similar level of engagement for a growth stage company is compensated with just 0.6%.
-The FAST equity compensation framework is outlined below, and the full agreement explaining everything follows.
+The FAST equity compensation framework is outlined below, and the full Agreement explaining everything follows.

 |Idea Stage||Startup Stage||Growth Stage|